adambard/learnxinyminutes-docs/objective-c.html.markdown

 myClass.count = 45;
 NSLog(@"%i", myClass.count); // prints => 45

-// Selectors.
-// Way of dynamically represent methods.
-Used to call methods of a class, pass methods
-// through functions to tell other classes they should call it, and save to methods
-// as a variable.
-// SEL is data type. @selector() returns a selector from method name provided.
-// methodAParameterAsString:andAParameterAsNumber: is method name for method in MyClass SEL selectorVar = @selector(methodAParameterAsString:andAParameterAsNumber:);
-if ([myClass respondsToSelector:selectorVar]) { // Checks if class contains method.
-    // Must put method arguments into one object to send to performSelector.
-    NSArray *arguments = [NSArray arrayWithObjects:@"Hello", @4, nil];
-    [myClass performSelector:selectorVar withObject:arguments]; // Calls the method
-} else {
-    NSLog(@"MyClass does not have method: %@", NSStringFromSelector(selectedVar));
-}

 // Call class methods:
 NSString *classMethodString = [MyClass classMethod];
 MyClass *classFromName = [MyClass myClassFromName:@"Hello"];